CARTAvis/carta-controller/docs/src/installation.rst

 Installing the backend
 ----------------------

-We provide `binary Debian packages <https://launchpad.net/~cartavis-team/+archive/ubuntu/carta>`_ of the latest beta and release versions of the CARTA backend for Ubuntu 20.04 (Focal Fossa) and Ubuntu 18.04 (Bionic Beaver).
-You can install the beta version with all dependencies by adding our PPA to your system and running ``apt-get install carta-backend-beta``.
+We provide `binary Debian packages <https://launchpad.net/~cartavis-team/+archive/ubuntu/carta>`_ of the latest beta and release versions of the CARTA backend for Ubuntu 22.04.2 (Jammy Jellyfish), Ubuntu 20.04 (Focal Fossa) and Ubuntu 18.04 (Bionic Beaver; up to 3.0 release only).
+You can install the release version with all dependencies by adding our PPA to your system and running ``apt-get install carta-backend``.
 Please refer to our :ref:`Ubuntu Focal instructions<focal_instructions>` for more details.

 .. note::